ME3Tweaks/ME3TweaksModManager/documentation/alternates.md

 multilist1=SFXGame.pcc;Startup_BRA.pcc;Startup_DEU.pcc;Startup_FRA.pcc;Startup_INT.pcc;Startup_ITA.pcc;Startup_POL.pcc

 ; The first alternate file group does nothing to provide user the default choice.
-; The second one uses the controller version by applying the files specified in multilist1 which fully supercedes the fileset altfiles=(
+; The second one uses the controller version by applying the files specified in multilist1 which fully supersedes the fileset altfiles=(
 (Condition=COND_MANUAL,
 FriendlyName="No Mini Games - Keyboard/Mouse", Description="Select this option if you're playing on keyboard and mouse.", ModOperation=OP_NOTHING, OptionGroup=InputMethod, CheckedByDefault = true),